 - 1. A coordination plan between child providers and the anticipated adult providers. - 2.
 A process that begins no later than when the child reaches the age of 16. - 3.
-A transition plan for the member that focuses on assisting the member with gaining the necessary skills and knowledge to become a self-sufficient adult and facilitates a seamless transition from child services to adult services.

-- 4. Based on clinical presentation, an SMI eligibility determination is completed when the adolescent reaches the age of seventeen, but no later than age 17 and 6 months. - 5.
-Any additional stakeholder, behavioral and physical healthcare entity involved with the child will be included in the transition process, as applicable (e.g. DDD, juvenile justice, CMDP, education system).
-Providers should coordinate medical and physical care, to include applying for medical and behavioral health care coverage, including how to select a health plan and a physician. - 6.
+A transition plan for the member that focuses on assisting the member with gaining the necessary skills and knowledge to become a self-sufficient adult and facilitates a seamless transition from child services to adult services. - 4.
+Based on clinical presentation, an SMI eligibility determination is completed when the adolescent reaches the age of seventeen, but no later than age 17 and 6 months. - 5.
+Any additional stakeholder, behavioral and physical healthcare entity involved with the child will be included in the transition process, as applicable (e.g. DDD, juvenile justice, CMDP, education system). - 6.
 A coordination plan to meet the unique needs for Members with Special Health Care Needs, including members with CRS designation.

 In addition, providers delivering care to Transition Age Youth will provide and/or refer members to child providers who utilize the Transition to Independence (TIP) model of care into their service delivery.
-Children turning 18 years of age may also choose to remain with their current Behavioral Health Provider, transfer to another provider as desired or clinically indicated, or close out the behavioral health system entirely.